Evenlii/Evenlii.github.io/_projects/8_project.md

 *  **Bayesian Credible Interval**: Enhancing the reliability of our findings regarding the proportion of high-income females in the IT sector.

-*  **Simple Linear Regression**: Exploring the relationship between work experience and annual gross salary to understand gender-based salary disparities.
+*  **Regression Model**: Exploring the relationship between work experience and annual gross salary to understand gender-based salary disparities.

 ## Key Results